What is a Life Cycle Assessment? LCA

 Scope of Life Cycle Assessment includes time frame, life cycle stages, geographic boundaries and functional unit — (Image by Author)

-1. Clearly identify the product being evaluated and its intended use
+1. Identify the product being evaluated and its intended use

 Example: T-shirt Regular Fit including all sizes